louisaspicer/CV/README.md

 **Assistant Digital Producer** (October 2014 - January 2016)

-  I rejoined Premier Comms after my Professional Training Year, working part-time during my final year at University, and after graduating I joined the team full-time.
+  Having completed a Professional Training Year at Premier, and then working there part-time during my final year at University, I joined full-time after graduating.
 As well as assisting the producers, I managed and audited over 600 film and TV titles on the Premier Portal for various clients, and continuously user tested the website, spotting any technical and grammatical errors to report back to the web development team.

 ##  <a name="interests">Interests</a>
 - Tech Meetups - for expanding knowledge/awareness